-Here at Speak About It, we acknowledge that our own work is built on the brave work of many activists, educators, and thinkers before us.
+Speak About It acknowledges that our own work is built on the brave work of many activists, educators, and thinkers before us.
 Likewise, we work today in community with incredible violence prevention and consent advocates across the country.

 The narratives of people of color, queer folks, trans folks, and other marginalized identities are often silenced, erased, or overshadowed in the broader social dialogue about sexual assault.
 For example, even in the age of #MeToo, many people of color are still working to have their stories heard with the same weight and same seriousness as their white peers.

 We serve all students across all identities and want to ensure that all students feel their voices are represented and heard.
 The work of diverse activists and thinkers makes our work to build a culture of consent more inclusive and more effective.
 That work deserves to be celebrated.

 So we want to share with you, our friends and followers, some of the Change Makers who have inspired us and keep inspiring us every day.
 Check out the incredible Speak About It Change Makers below.
 And if you have someone you want to share with us, email email@example.com.

 Wagatwe Wanjuki is an anti-rape activist, feminist, and self proclaimed internet enthusiast.
 “The internet is where I got the confidence to become a writer...for a long time the media did not care about what happened to me,” she said in an interview with Ravishly.
 “It is totally thanks to the internet that I was able to put my story out there in my own words.”

 We’re big fans of Wanjuki's writing, and love her incisive, witty and poignant commentary on Twitter.
 She’s a must follow.
 Wanjuki is also a pioneering anti-rape activist especially on college campuses, and Speak About It certainly owes her a lot of credit for the groundwork she laid with campus activism in the early 2000s.